Czech Republic men's national under-19 floorball team

-The Czech Republic Men's Under-19 National Floorball Team is the men's under-19 national floorball team of the Czech Republic, and a member of the International Floorball Federation.
+The Czech Republic men's under-19 national floorball team is the men's under-19 national floorball team of the Czech Republic, and a member of the International Floorball Federation.
 The team is composed of the best Czech floorball players under the age of 19.
-The Czech under-19 men's team is currently ranked 1st in the world at floorball, after winning the last two championships in 2019 and 2021.
+The current national team coach, since 2023, is Ladislav Štancl.

+The team has participated in all editions of the Men's Under-19 World Floorball Championships.
+With two titles, in 2019 and 2021, it is the third most successful men's junior national team, behind Sweden and Finland.
+At the most recent tournament in 2025, they finished in second place.